Microsoft Surface Laptop Go 2 launched in India: Here are all the details

 Microsoft has launched the Microsoft Surface Laptop Go 2 in India.
-This laptop is one of Microsoft’s affordable Surface laptop models and it comes wit the 11th Gen Intel Core i5 under the hood.
+This laptop is one of Microsoft’s affordable Surface laptop models and it comes with the 11th Gen Intel Core i5 under the hood.
 The Microsoft Surface Laptop Go 2 was launched globally last month and it has finally been brought to India.

 The Microsoft Surface Laptop Go 2 does not sport a major design change of any sort, but Microsoft has made some changes to make it more user-friendly.
 On the Microsoft Surface Laptop Go 2 users can now change the trackpad, display, keyboard, battery, and Surflink cable.
 However, Microsoft has not shared any details about its repair program in India so it is possible that it might not be made available here at all.